The choice of boat, paddle and clothing makes a huge difference to your enjoyment of sea kayaking.

 If you’d like to paddle a double kayak then do let us know at the time of booking.
 We have fast and stable double kayaks, ideal for paddlers of mixed ability or for the partially sighted.

-We tend to use light and comfortable euro-blade paddles such as the Werner Shuna, although we also have a number of Greenland paddles, should you wish to try the traditional technique.
+We tend to use light and comfortable euro-blade paddles such as the Werner Shuna or the amazingly powerful Lettmann Ergonom Pro.
+We also have a number of Greenland paddles in wood and carbon, should you wish to try the traditional technique.
 The Greenland paddle is ideally suited to all except the roughest of conditions and is particularly gentle on the body.

 We’ll select a paddle to suit you once we know your size and strength.

 Spray decks are provided to fit each boat and a buoyancy aid with pockets is also provided.
 All paddlers are required to wear a buoyancy aid when on the water with us.